mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/07/first-week-with-gcp.md

     --billing-account $billingAccountId

 # Build and Push the Container in GCR
+gcloud services enable artifactregistry.googleapis.com location=us-east4
+registryName=containers
+gcloud artifacts repositories create $registryName \
+    --location $location \
+    --repository-format docker
+registryHostName=$location-docker.pkg.dev
-gcloud services enable containerregistry.googleapis.com gcloud auth configure-docker gcr.io docker build -t gcr.io/$projectId/myblog:1 .
+gcloud auth configure-docker $registryHostName --quiet imageName=$registryHostName/$projectId/$registryName/myblog:1 docker build -t $imageName . docker push $imageName

-docker push gcr.io/$projectId/myblog:1
+# Check the image pushed
+gcloud artifacts docker images list $imageName
 ```

-From here, we could now deploy this container from GCR to any services capable of hosting a container and which has access to pull the image.
+From here, we could now deploy this container from Artifact Registry to any services capable of hosting a container and which has access to pull the image.
 By default, any GCP service in the GCR's Project, has the proper access to do this.
 Now let's deploy this container image in three different services: Cloud Run, App Engine and Kubernetes Engine.

 ```
 # Deploy this container on Cloud Run (< 1min)
 gcloud services enable run.googleapis.com gcloud run deploy myblog \
-    --image gcr.io/$projectId/myblog \
+    --image $imageName \
     --region us-east1 \
     --platform managed \
     --allow-unauthenticated